FRACTIONAL CRO · MARYLAND-BASED, NATIONWIDE · $0→$200M

 6.2 Engineering the Aha Moment

-The book's most operational chapter walks through the Aha Moment engineering — how to deliberately construct the conversation so the buyer experiences a moment of genuine surprise about their own business.
+The book's most operational chapter walks through Aha Moment engineering — deliberately constructing the conversation so the buyer experiences a moment of genuine surprise about their own business.
 Three ingredients: (1) a specific data point the buyer has not seen, (2) a reframe that connects that data point to their P&L, and (3) a provocation that makes the status quo feel untenable.
+The rep arrives having pre-decided which Aha the buyer will experience — what the authors frame as leading with insight rather than stumbling into it.

 7. Lineage and Where Insight Selling Fits